 They drove the boy north to Comer Children’s Hospital because his injuries were very severe.

-Doctors at the hospital say the boy is currently in critical condition and fighting for his life.
+Doctors at the hospital kept the boy in critical condition for a week as he fought for his life.

-Right now, the police have not arrested anyone for the shooting.
+Right now, the police have not arrested anyone for the shooting and continue to investigate the scene.